 Clothes, text books, stationary and health insurance are also included in the cost of living for students in the USA.
 And like the other types of cost, this varies greatly depending on the city and the lifestyle of the student.
 Books and study materials cost between 400 and 1,000 USD per year, while a health insurance will cost between 700 and 1,100 USD.

 Financial support and scholarships

-As a matter of fact, most universities in the United States not only provide financial support to international students but also offer scholarships based on your academic excellence, which may be partially funded or fully funded.
+As a matter of fact, most universities in the United States not only provide financial support to international students, but also offer scholarships based on your academic excellence.
+These scholarships may be partially funded or fully funded.

 At last, in the following article, we will talk about US scholarships and how to apply.